Taanayel: History

 In 1982, Taanayel suffered heavy damages from aerial bombardments.

 In October 1985, war planes of the Israeli Air Force (IAF) dropped bombs and fired rockets on a target near Tanayel on the Beirut-Damascus highway.
-According to UPI, the command of the Israel Defense Forces (IDF) claimed that the place was used as a military base by Ahmed Jibril's pro-Syrian Popular Front for the Liberation of Palestine-General Command.
+According to UPI, the command of the Israel Defense Forces (IDF) said that the place was used as a military base by Ahmed Jibril's pro-Syrian Popular Front for the Liberation of Palestine-General Command.

 Tannayal farm (from the Aramaic word for "the Grace of God") lies a few kilometers south from Chtaura on the main road.
-An estate that has been converted to a farm and retreat centre in Ignatian spirituality, owned by the Jesuit fathers since 1860.
-Exotic fowl including peacocks and doves can be found there.
-It is a working farm and also serves as a teaching facility for the Faculty of Agriculture at Saint Joseph University located in Beirut.
+Following the massacre of French Jesuit missionnaries in 1860 an estate was given by the Ottoman authorities.
+The place has been converted to a farm and retreat centre in Ignatian spirituality since that date.

+It is now a working farm entrusted to Arcenciel and also serves as a teaching facility for the Faculty of Agriculture at Saint Joseph University located in Beirut.